eddieantonio/cmput296/lab-9.md

 ```

 > **Question 10**: The way we defined an event handler for the `submit`
-> event earlier and the way we defined an event handler for when the
+> event earlier and the way we defined an event handler for the
-> XMLHttpRequest is loaded has different syntax.
-Explain what is
+> XMLHttpRequest has different syntax.
+Explain the difference between
-> semantically different about how we defined these two event handlers.
+> the **syntax** of how we defined the event handlers.

 > **Question 11**: What part of the HTTP response will be contained in
 > `xhr.responseText`?
 Be as descriptive as possible using terms used